 Odette Cancer Centre establishes practice-based research fund

-Dr. Calvin Law, Program Medical Director Odette Cancer Centre, and Dr. Kathryn Nichol, Senior Director practice-based research and innovation, are thrilled to announce the new Odette Cancer Centre practice-based research fund.
-This $100,000 gift will provide support for research projects led by point- of-care health professionals in the Odette Cancer Program that are focused on advancing practice and improving patient and family-centred care and experience.
+Dr. Calvin Law, program medical director at the Odette Cancer Centre, and practice-based research and innovation are thrilled to announce the new Odette Cancer Centre practice-based research fund.
+This $100,000 investment will provide support for research projects led by point-of-care health professionals in the Odette Cancer program that are focused on advancing practice, and improving patient- and family-centred care and experience.

-The fund is brilliantly aligned with the Program’s strategic goals of providing high quality cancer care and supporting the development of those who work and train in the Program.
-The fund will also contribute to the practice-based research and innovation strategic focus of building research capacity across the health professions and embedding research into practice.
-The fund will be expended over 10 years, providing support for two practice-based research projects per year.
+The fund is brilliantly aligned with the program’s strategic goals of providing high-quality cancer care and supporting the development of those who work and train in the program.
+It will also contribute to the practice-based research and innovation strategic focus of building research capacity across the health professions and embedding research into practice.
+The amount will be expended over 10 years, providing support for two projects per year.
 Research projects will be identified through the annual call for proposals of the practice-based research and innovation seed grant program.

 Building research infrastructure

 Dedicated research positions for health professionals are essential to advancing practice-based inquiry and improving patient care.
-This infrastructure provides the support and resources needed for health professionals to develop and sustain new, innovative and productive programs of research that are focused on advancing the practice of their profession and assist Sunnybrook to meet its accountabilities as a research hospital.
+This infrastructure provides the support and resources needed for health professionals to develop and sustain new, innovative and productive programs of research that are focused on advancing the practice of their profession; and assist Sunnybrook in meeting its accountabilities as a research hospital.

 Aligned to corporate strategic priorities and in partnership with Sunnybrook and our University partners, the following Health Professions Research Chair positions have been identified as priorities:

 - Nursing Chair in Trauma, Emergency and Critical Care Research

 - Health Professions Chair in Women and Babies Patient-Oriented Research.